Hansari123/NETS-HW3/src/readme.txt

 Answer: 2

 Question 8: I begin by iterating over the "Olympiad" table and getting the link associated to the year of interest from the third column.
-I search for the table that contains "location".
-I follow the first associated link.
-I search for "mayor" and output the text that follows directly after.
+On the year's page, I search for the table that contains "location".
+Once found, I follow the first associated link.
+I search for "mayor" in the tables of this new page and output the text that follows directly after "mayor".
 Assumptions:
 1. Lord Mayor is valid as "Mayor"
 2. The cities for which we cannot find the mayors, we will assume that there is no mayor.